 Offal holes or 'dead holes' as they are commonly referred to, are used in Southland for on-farm disposal of dead stock.

-The biggest concern with decomposing carcasses and offal is the release of disease- carrying microorganisms which have a high level of environmental risk, and effect human health through direct contact or contamination of water supplies.
+The biggest concern with decomposing carcasses and offal is the release of disease- carrying microorganisms which have a high level of environmental risk, and effect human health through direct contact or from contaminants entering water.

-Check the information below to ensure you are meeting the relevant rule.
+Check the information below to ensure you are meeting the current rules.

 Good practice offal hole management